ccnmaastricht/NeuroScape/README.md

 1. **Scrape Data**
    - *scripts/ingestion/scraping.py*
-   - Query PubMed for relevant neuroscience articles.
+   - Query PubMed for relevant articles.
+Neuroscience, multidisciplinary and other (for training discipline classifier).

 3. **Merge and Clean**
    - *scripts/ingestion/merge_and_clean.py*